MicrosoftDocs/query-docs/query-languages/dax/norm-s-inv-dax.md

 |**Probability**|A probability corresponding to the normal distribution.|

 ## Return Value
-Returns the inverse of the standard normal cumulative distribution.
+The inverse of the standard normal cumulative distribution.
 The distribution has a mean of zero and a standard deviation of one.

 ## Example